Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 Can I use metformin if I am pregnant (or trying to become pregnant)?

-Yes.
-Studies have not shown any risk for mother and baby when taking metformin.
+It may be safe to consider taking metformin if you are pregnant or plan to become pregnant.
 However, always talk to your doctor about the medications you take when you’re pregnant or trying to become pregnant.

 Can you become addicted to metformin?